NoahDavey/100-days-of-code/log/r1-log.md

 Today I wasn't really feeling like doing work on my scoreboard app so did an exercism problem.
 Solved for the prime factors of a number which wasn't too hard and a nice problem to look at this eve.
 Tomorrow or soon i kind of want to look at improving my accountability app somehow to allow people to link up repos via the telegram bot?
 Or similar, will think about this more

 ### R1D10
+Today I did anotther exercism challenge on flattening array's.
+Think i will leave the github accountability planner till i have a bit more energy.
+Still happy with today though, came up with a decent enough solution to the problem

 ### R1D11
 ### R1D12
 ### R1D13